mongodb/specifications/source/find_getmore_killcursors_commands.rst

 Changes
 =======
 2021-12-14 Exhaust cursors may fallback to non-exhaust cursors on 5.1+ servers.
+Relax requirement of OP_MSG for exhaust cursors.

 2021-08-27 Exhaust cursors must use OP_MSG on 3.6+ servers.